Mathux/Light-s-out/README.md

 ### Command in game

 To press a tile, you can click on it or press the key a or w.
-You can activate and desactivate borders with the key p.
+Key p : activate and desactivate borders with the key p.
+Key e : solve the game
+Key g : solve quickly the game
+Key m : solve step by step the solution computed

 ### Solvers